 The Last Registration And Why They Stopped Riding

 If it’s been a while since the motorcycle was registered, this shouldn’t be much of a cause for concern.
 This question is a sneaky way to find out other problems the motorcycle may have that the owner didn’t initially discuss.
-Again, hopefully the owner is honest about this, especially if they do not have the registration papers with them.

 A lot of my project motorcycles were motorcycles that had been sitting in fields for years, so seeing any form of registration was essentially impossible in those situations.
 Often times people stop riding their motorcycles because they can’t get it started and don’t want to bother with fixing it (again, usually the carbs).

 Put the motorcycle in neutral and roll it while it is turned off.
 If it rolls easily then that’s a good sign.
 Transition into first gear; if it still rolls without pulling the clutch handle, then you have a clutch or transmission issue.
 If you are worried about a transmission issue, calibrate your willingness to repair it yourself.
 It may be worth replacing the whole engine which, with older motorcycles, really isn’t that expensive.

 Also check both tires while you are rolling it.
 Do either of them wobble?
 This could be a sign of a hard collision.

 I once was selling an old motorcycle I restored and flipped.
 The man came to my house, asked all the questions, did his look-over and decided to buy it.
 We visited for a little while and I quickly found he was quite the experienced motorcyclist.